MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/modeling/how-to-add-a-drag-and-drop-handler.md

 - <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.OnDoubleClick%2A>: se llama a este método cuando el usuario hace doble clic en la forma o el diagrama.

-   Para obtener más información, vea [Cómo: interceptar un clic en una forma o un elemento Decorator](../modeling/how-to-intercept-a-click-on-a-shape-or-decorator.md).
+   For more information, see [How to: Intercept a Click on a Shape or Decorator](../modeling/how-to-intercept-a-click-on-a-shape-or-decorator.md).

   Defina `IsAcceptableDropItem(e)` para determinar si el elemento arrastrado es aceptable, y ProcessDragDropItem(e) para actualizar su modelo cuando el elemento se suelta.
 Estos métodos deben extraer primero el elemento de los argumentos de evento.
-Para obtener información sobre cómo hacerlo, vea [Cómo obtener una referencia al elemento arrastrado](#extracting).
+For information about how to do that, see [How to get a reference to the dragged item](#extracting).

-## <a name="MEF"></a>Definir controladores de gestos mediante MEF
+## <a name="MEF"></a> Defining Gesture Handlers by using MEF
  MEF (Managed Extensibility Framework) permite definir componentes que se pueden instalar con una configuración mínima.
 Para obtener más información, vea [Managed Extensibility Framework (MEF)](https://msdn.microsoft.com/library/6c61b4ec-c6df-4651-80f1-4854f8b14dde).

 #### <a name="to-define-a-mef-gesture-handler"></a>Para definir un controlador de gestos de MEF

-1. Agregue a los proyectos de **DSL** y **DslPackage** los archivos de **MefExtension** que se describen en extensión de [DSL mediante MEF](../modeling/extend-your-dsl-by-using-mef.md).
+1. Add to your **Dsl** and **DslPackage** projects the **MefExtension** files that are described in [Extend your DSL by using MEF](../modeling/extend-your-dsl-by-using-mef.md).

 2. Ahora puede definir un controlador de gestos como un componente MEF: